 Plan members are required to contribute 8.0% of their annual covered salary and substantially all employer contributions are made by the State of Illinois on behalf of the individual employers at an actuarially determined rate.
-The current rate is 11.12% of annual covered payroll.
+The current rate is 10.18% of annual covered payroll.
 The contribution requirements of plan members and employers are established and may be amended by the Illinois General Assembly.
-The University's contributions to SURS for the years ended June 30, 2005, 2004, and 2003 were \$145,752,000, \$755,398,000, and \$139,955,000, respectively, equal to the required contributions for each year.
+The University's contributions to SURS for the years ended June 30, 2006, 2005, and 2004 were \$101,570,000, \$145,752,00, and \$755,398,000, respectively, equal to the required contributions for each year.
 The 2004 contribution included an annual calculated contribution of \$158,153,000 and additional funding from the State of Illinois of \$597,245,000.

 In addition to providing pension benefits, the State provides certain health, dental and life insurance benefits to annuitants who are former State employees.
 This includes annuitants of the Facility.
 Substantially all State employees, including the employees of the Facility, may become eligible for postemployment benefits if they eventually become annuitants.
 Health and dental benefits include basic benefits for annuitants under the State's self-insurance plan and insurance contracts currently in force.
-Life insurance benefits for annuitants under age 60 are equal to their annual salary at the time of retirement; life insurance benefits for annuitants age 60 and older are limited to \$5,000 per annuitants.
+Life insurance benefits for annuitants under age 60 are equal to their annual salary at the time of retirement; life insurance benefits for annuitants age 60 and older are limited to \$5,000 per annuitant.

 Currently the State does not segregate payments made to annuitants from those made to current employees for health, dental and life insurance benefits.
-The cost of health, dental and life insurance benefits is recognized by the State on a pay-as-you-go basis.
+The cost of health, dental and life insurance benefits is recognized by the State as incurred.
 These costs are funded by the State and are not an obligation of the Facility or the University.